 At the same time, it means you will have the place to yourself if you manage to obtain the permit.

-- The Polygon: the biggest nuclear testground in the USSR, near Semipalatinsk.
+- The Semipalatinsk test site: the biggest nuclear testground in the USSR, near Semipalatinsk.

-- Dzungarsky Alatau: east of Tekeli, some parts close to China of this bucolic mountain range are off-limits.
+- Dzhungar Alatau: east of Tekeli, some parts close to China of this bucolic mountain range are off-limits.

 - Northern Enylchek glacier: one of the biggest glaciers in the world, location of the base camp for Khan Tengri ascents.

-- Baikonour Cosmodrome: in the heart of Kazakhstan, this deserves special attention, since it is a Russian enclave and you will need a Russian visa as well to visit.
+- Baikonur Cosmodrome: in the heart of Kazakhstan, this deserves special attention, since it is a Russian enclave and you will need a Russian visa as well to visit.